Timeshare economics explained by an economist: does buying a timeshare make financial sense?

 The salesman's figures used in Arnold Kling's formula

-• However Arnold then adjusts this calculation for fees.
-The timeshare maintenance fee was $433.25 per year, plus a membership fee of $200 per year, a publication subscription fee of $67 per year, and another 'processing fee' of $93 per year.
+• Arnold then adjusts for fees.
+The timeshare maintenance fee was $433.25 per year, plus a membership fee of $200 per year, a publication subscription fee of $67 per year, and a “processing fee” of $93 per year.

-• When he was giving his pitch, the salesman used the classic timeshare assumption that rent and prices will go up by 10 percent per year, so Kling generously used that for the appreciation rate.
+• In the pitch, the salesman used the classic timeshare assumption that rents and prices rise by 10% per year.
+Kling used that as the appreciation rate.

-• The financing rate for the sale was quoted at 17.9 percent, so this was used for the interest cost.
+• The quoted financing rate was 17.9%, which Kling used as the interest cost.

 Profitability: 3.4 + 10.0 - 17.9 = minus 4.5%